Home

 Our Staff

-Our Senior Guide, Ewan Masson, has lived and guided in Botswana for 25 years.
-He has acted as a consultant for a number of wildlife documentary teams, as well as run lodges and mobile safaris.
 We like to keep our groups small and exclusive as we feel this enhances your experience and ensures you more personal attention.
-A full complement of camp staff, most long-serving, ensures that you are well cared for throughout your stay with us.
+A full complement of camp staff, mostly long-serving, ensures that you are well cared for throughout your stay with us.
+Our Safaris are non-participatory and Guests are not expected to help with camp chores.

 Our Guests